gabemartinez/v1-gabemartinez.github.io/README.md

 This repo contains files for my personal website which you can visit at [martinezgabriel.com](http://martinezgabriel.com) and is proudly hosted here at [GitHub](https://pages.github.com/).

-The website was developed using [Jekyll](http://jekyllrb.com), and the [Using Type](https://rohanchandra.github.io/project/type/) theme.
+The website was developed using [Jekyll](http://jekyllrb.com), and styled with the [Type Theme](https://rohanchandra.github.io/project/type/).

 [Jekyll](http://jekyllrb.com) is great for static websites and blogs.